Jackie Acevedo: Portland Thorns FC

-International
+International career

 Mexico U-20 Women's National Team

 Acevedo earned two caps for the team in the 2006 FIFA U-20 Women's World Cup.

 Mexico Senior Women's National Team

 Acevedo earned her first international cap for the senior team on 24 November 2013, when she played a friendly against Canada in Vancouver, Canada.
 She also took part in the 11–20 July 2014 training camp for Mexico National Team in preparation for Mexico's qualifying campaign for the 2015 FIFA Women's World Cup.